What type of art was created during the Art Deco movement?

 L’Entracte by Georges Lepape

 Georges Lepape, a prominent illustrator of the Art Deco era, created “L’Entracte” as a reflection of the sophistication and allure of French high society.
-Lepape was dedicated to capturing the essence of the intermission during a theatre performance.
-The illustration, with its elegant figures, geometric shapes, and bold use of colour, shows the movement’s celebration of extravagance and modernity.
+Lepape was dedicated to capturing the social interactions of the intermission during a theatre performance.
+The illustration, with its elegant figures, geometric shapes, and bold use of colour, shows the movement’s celebration of extravagance in society.
 “L’Entracte” serves as a visual ode to the glamour and excitement of the Art Deco era.

 *Images from Wiki Commons